Higino/bee-brain/go-brain/README.md

 - 📝 Clean and maintainable logging
 - 🐳 Docker support for easy deployment
 - 🔄 Alternative `/generate` command for direct text generation
+- 📊 Vector storage for message history using Qdrant

 ## Prerequisites